-For all funds and mandates, AMPERE Gestion deploys an ambitious SRI policy by incorporating environmental, social and governance criteria into fund investment and management strateg.
-At 31 December 2022, 91% of assets under management include ESG metrics within their investment and management processes.
-In 2020, AMPERE Gestion obtained the French Socially Responsible Investment Label (SRI) for the second intermediate housing fund (FLI II) and aims to obtain the label for two other funds.
+For all funds and mandates, AMPERE Gestion deploys an ambitious SRI policy by incorporating environmental, social and governance criteria into fund investment and management strategy.
+At 31 December 2023, 90% of assets under management include ESG metrics within their investment and management processes.

-AMPERE Gestion has also incorporated all of the changes made under EU Sustainable Finance Disclosure Regulation (SFDR) 2019/2088 adopted by the European Parliament and Council on 27 November 2019 concerning sustainability-related disclosures in the financial services sector, and Regulation (EU) 2020/852 adopted by the European Parliament and Council on 18 June 2020, setting up a framework to promote sustainable investment (known as the "Taxonomy" Regulation).
+AMPERE Gestion has also incorporated all of the changes made under EU Sustainable Finance Disclosure Regulation (SFDR) 2019/2088 adopted by the European Parliament and Council on 27 November 2019 concerning sustainability-related disclosures in the financial services sector, and Regulation (EU) 2020/852 adopted by the European Parliament and Council on 18 June 2020, setting up a framework to promote sustainable investment (known as the "Taxonomy" Regulation), as well as national legislation with application of Article 29 of the French Law on Energy and the Climate.

 Consequently, the Company has classified its products under Regulation (EU) 2019/2088.
-As of 31 December 2022, 76% of assets under management are classified under Article 9, 15% are classified under Article 8, and 9% are classified under Article 6.
+As of 31 December 2023, 76% of assets under management are classified under Article 9, 14% are classified under Article 8, and 10% are classified under Article 6.